The Latest

 Born 2010–2024

-Time will tell what designs Gen Alpha will come to see as clichéd—but something tells us that today’s ubiquitous, chunky furniture will be a major ick for them.
+Time will tell which designs Gen Alpha will look like clichés – but something tells us that nowadays ubiquitous,